jwg4/yahtzee/TUTORIAL.md

 {u'source': u'Canadian Bitcoin Index History', u'methods': {u'index': u'http://api.cbix.ca/v1/index', u'convert': u'http://api.cbix.ca/v1/convert', u'sentiment': u'http://api.cbix.ca/v1/sentiment', u'analysis': u'http://api.cbix.ca/v1/analysis', u'summary': u'http://api.cbix.ca/v1/summary', u'notifications': u'http://api.cbix.ca/v1/notifications', u'orderbook': u'http://api.cbix.ca/v1/orderbook', u'news': u'http://api.cbix.ca/v1/news', u'volatility': u'http://api.cbix.ca/v1/volatility', u'history': u'http://api.cbix.ca/v1/history'}, u'success': True, u'source_link': u'https://www.cbix.ca'}
 ```

 `r` is an object of type `requests.Response`.
 Note that displaying `r` shows us that the status code was 200. `r.text` gives us the text of the response as a string. `r.json()` unpacks the JSON into a Python dict.
+If the text of the response isn't in JSON format, you would get an error here.

 Now, each time we run the loop, the response text consists only of a single-character - the digit from 1 to 6.
 Each time we add the character to the list `l` using the method `l.append()`.
 At the end, `l` should look like this: